Physically Grounded Monocular Depth via Nanophotonic Wavefront Encoding: Experiments

-We first experiment with two synthetic datasets: Hypersim \cite{hypersim} and MIT-CGH-4k \cite{shi2021towards,shi2022end}.
-Hypersim provides photorealistic indoor scenes with diverse geometry and lighting; we evaluate on 100 held-out samples excluded from our training set.
-MIT-CGH-4k features randomly placed 3D objects with limited semantics, serving as a zero-shot benchmark to test generalization and the use of physical depth cues, and we uniformly sample 100 data for testing.
-For both datasets, we use the refined simulator to generate polarization images for our method.
+We first evaluate our approach in simulation, with quantitative and qualitative results presented in \cref{tab:sim-1} and \cref{fig:qualitative-sim}, respectively.
+We experiment with two datasets: NYU Depth V2 \cite{nyu_depth_v2}, a standard indoor benchmark featuring dense LiDAR ground truth; MIT-CGH-4k \cite{shi2021towards,shi2022end}, a synthetic dataset containing randomly placed 3D objects, serving as a zero-shot benchmark to assess generalization and our utilization of physical depth cues.
+For both benchmarks, our refined simulator is used to generate the necessary polarization images.

-As shown in \cref{tab:sim-1} and \cref{fig:qualitative-sim}, we achieve the best performance across all backbone methods without LiDAR-assistance.
-On Hypersim, which contains rich scene semantics and is non–zero-shot for most baselines, our method consistently outperforms existing models.
-On MIT-CGH4k, where limited semantics cause baseline degradation even after least-squares alignment, our approach and the LiDAR-assisted PromptDA retain strong accuracy, demonstrating the contribution of physical cues.
-Notably, our results are comparable to PromptDA, which has access to RGB + LiDAR dual-sensors and low-resolution ground-truth depth, demonstrating that we can accurately decode metric depth from polarization wavefront.
-Fine-tuning DepthAnything v2 on our dataset yields improvements on Hypersim (not reflected compared to baseline due to post alignment) but does not generalize to MIT-CGH-4k, while our physically prompted approach maintains strong performance across both datasets.